Input estimation from discrete workload observations in a L\'evy-driven storage system: Simulation analysis

+To obtain Figure~\ref{f:qqplot} we simulated 200 workload processes and computed each time the estimator $\hat\varphi_n^\Delta(\alpha)$ at $\alpha = 5$.
+The sample quantiles from the sequence of realised estimations align well with those of the normal distribution, which corroborates the Central Limit Theorem we have established.

-A critical reader may be wondering whether the method proposed here indeed makes efficient use of the available information.
-Specifically, the workload process is sampled at a discrete collection of time instants, but only a (random) subset of these observations are used in the estimator.
-This issue is especially important if the sample size is not very large.
-Therefore, to reduce variance due to the stochastic probing, we now consider the natural assumption that observations of $V(\cdot)$ for the entire grid $\{0,\Delta,\ldots,T\}$ are available, and propose a ``resampling'' estimator which is the average of $K \in \mathbb N$ realisations $\hat\varphi_{k, n(k)}^\Delta$ of the original estimator
+Recall that in our approach the workload process is sampled at a discrete collection of time instants, but only a (random) subset of these observations are effectively used in the estimator.
+We point out how one can make more efficient use of the available information, an issue that is particularly relevant if the sample size is relatively small.
+Therefore, to reduce variance due to the stochastic probing, we now consider the natural assumption that observations of $V(\cdot)$ for the entire grid $\{0,\Delta,\ldots,N\Delta\}$ are available, and propose a `resampling estimator' which is the average of $K \in \mathbb N$ realizations $\hat\varphi_{k, n(k)}^\Delta$ of the original estimator:

-where $n(k)$ is the number of probes in iteration $k$.
+where $n(k)$ is the stochastic number of probes in iteration $k$.
 Recall that for a given grid the number of observations sampled for the approximate estimator is a random variable, hence it may vary between iterations.
-Taking $K$ large enough will ``exhaust the information'' in the sample of workload observations on the grid, and reduce the aforementioned variability.
-In practice, $K$ can be chosen by simulation since $\hat \varphi_{\text r, K}^\Delta$ can be computed fast (given a sample, one computes the estimator a few times and checks if it does not vary too much).
+Taking $K$ large enough `exhausts the information' in the sample of workload observations on the grid, and thus reduces the aforementioned variability.
+In practice, $K$ can be chosen empirically, since $\hat \varphi_{\text r, K}^\Delta$ can be computed fast.

+Figure \ref{f:nonBootstrap} illustrates five simulation realizations of the estimated L\'evy exponent function without resampling, along with the true $\varphi$ and its approximation $\varphi_\epsilon$ described above.
+The approximation performs well for $\alpha \in [0,10]$ (although the exponents grow apart as $\alpha\to\infty$).
+The reflected process associated with $X_\epsilon(t) = J_\epsilon(t) - t$ has been simulated for $t \in [0,25]$ and the estimator $\hat\varphi_n^\Delta$ has been evaluated for every realization of the process.
+The main conclusion from the plot is that the sampling scheme causes much variability in the estimator, when sample sizes are small.